-The External Test Plugin supports testing of a cmd2 application by exposing access cmd2 commands with the same context as from within a cmd2 Python Scripts.
-This interface captures stdout, stderr, as well as any application-specific data returned by the command.
-This also allows for verification of an application's support for Python Scripts and enables the cmd2 application to be tested as part of a larger system integration test.
+The cmd2_external_test_plugin supports testing of a cmd2 application by exposing access cmd2 commands with the same context as from within a cmd2 pyscript.
+This allows for verification of an application's support for pyscripts and enables the cmd2 application to be tested as part of a larger system integration test.